joglekara/VlaPy/paper/paper.md

 This is justifed by the assumption that the relevant time-scales are short compared to the time-scale associated to ion motion.

-In 1 spatial dimension, this can be expressed as
+In one spatial dimension, this can be expressed as

 $$ \frac{\partial}{\partial x} E(x) = 1 - \int f(x,v) ~dv $$